maevadevs/Rust-Developer-Foundation/05.Structs-Methods/readme.md

         // Field Init Shorthand syntax
         username, // username: username,
         email, // email: email,
-        sign_in_count: 1,
+        signin_count: 1,
     }
 }
 ```

 ### Creating Instances from Other Instances with *Struct Update Syntax*

-- It is often useful to create a new instance of a struct that includes most of the values from another instance
+- We can create a new instance of a struct that includes most of the values from an existing instance
   - Then we apply some changes to customize the new instance
   - We can do this with *Struct Update Syntax*
 - We can specify the fields that we want to have different values